 For food, a local favorite made the list.
 Cibo would have been worth the 5-hour drive all on its own.

 Outdoor exploration inevitably winds up on our hit list no matter what destination we choose.
 This easy little trail is known as “Hole in the Rock.”
 In spite of its weirdly obvious name, it was pretty awesome to hike our way up there and walk through a cave overlooking the city.
+We always try to carve out some outdoor adventure no matter where we go, because the solitude and lack of interruption helps lend well towards conversation and connection.

 Finally, the massive warehouse stood before us.
 Just as Nate predicted, the boys and I took a moment to stand in sheer awe.
 “We need to start more vacations with those three questions,” I declared.